minudika/siddhi-io-http/docs/api/latest.md

 ### http *<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#sink">(Sink)</a>*

 <p style="word-wrap: break-word">This extension publish the HTTP events in any HTTP method  POST, GET, PUT, DELETE  via HTTP or https protocols.
 As the additional features this component can provide basic authentication as well as user can publish events using custom client truststore files when publishing events via https protocol.
-And also user can add any number of headers including HTTP_METHOD header for each event dynamically.</p>
+And also user can add any number of headers including HTTP_METHOD header for each event dynamically.<br>Following content types will be set by default according to the type of sink mapper used.<br>You can override them by setting the new content types in headers.<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- TEXT : text/plain<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- XML : application/xml<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- JSON : application/json<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- KEYVALUE : application/x-www-form-urlencoded</p>

 <span id="syntax" class="md-typeset" style="display: block; font-weight: bold;">Syntax</span>
 ```